 Although researchers have been able to establish HSNs as a distinct group of disorders with characteristic or “core” symptoms, much about these disorders is not fully understood.
 Several factors including the small number of identified cases, the lack of large clinical studies, and the possibility of other genes influencing the disorder prevent physicians from developing an accurate picture of associated symptoms and prognosis for all subtypes although the main features of each subtype are well described.
 Therefore, it is important to note that affected individuals may not have all of the symptoms discussed below.
 Parents should talk to their children’s physician and medical team about their specific case, associated symptoms and overall prognosis.
 It is also important to note that more than 50% of the causative genes have yet to be identified for the HSNs so many patients will receive a diagnosis of HSN without a specific genetic cause being identified.

 The symptoms described below are common to individuals with HSN1A the best known form of HSN.
 Some symptoms such as progressive distal sensory loss are characteristic of all forms of HSN.
 Certain symptoms are associated with specific subtypes.
 HSN1A and HSN1C and a form of Charcot-Marie-Tooth, CMT2B, are all very similar but patients with HSN1A and HSN1C have more neuropathic pain and patients with CMT2B have less pain but more motor involvement at an early stage of the disease.
 Individuals with HSN1B often do not have foot ulcers, but may experience gastroesophageal reflux and cough in adulthood.
 HSN1D is caused by a gene, ATL1, which more commonly causes a central nervous system disease called hereditary spastic paraparesis (HSP) and those patients who get HSN1D often have central nervous system signs such as brisk reflexes.
-HSN1E is a late onset form that is commonly associated with hearing loss that can progress to deafness and dementia.
+HSN1E is a late onset, fatal disease with a mean age of onset of 37 years and average survival age of 53 years.
+It presents with a triad of symptoms: hearing loss, sensory neuropathy, and cognitive decline (dementia).

 Sensory loss of the distal portions of the legs is the characteristic finding of HSNs.
 Distal refers to those areas that are farther from the center of the body and includes the lower arms and legs and hands and feet.
 Onset can be anywhere from the teen-aged years to the sixth decade.